luizemarin/automationConsultaCorreios/README.md

 Automation for query zip code in api ViaCep

+# Pre condition

+Have installed: - NodeJs - Yarn or Npm - Git

 # Step 1

 To run tests, first must be necessary to download the dependencies (node_modules)